shunyeka-spl/terraform-provider-autobotai/docs/resource_azure_integration.md

         cspname="azure"
     }
     ```
-2. To use the Autobot Azure Integration add the API key to the varibale.tf
+2. To use the autobotAI Azure Integration add the API key to the varibale.tf
 3. create "variable.tf" inside "example/azure" folder and add the following values:
     ## Example Usage
     ```